dragonee/tasks-collector-tools/README.md

 ```
 Connect to the Tasks Collector.

 Usage:
     tasks [options]

 Options:
-    --thread THREAD  Use specific thread [default: Inbox].
+    --thread THREAD  Use specific thread.
     -h, --help       Show this message.
     --version        Show version information.

-By default, tasks are added to the "Inbox" thread.
+By default, tasks are added to the thread from your profile.
 By prefixing a line with `!` or `#`, it will be added to the Habit Tracker instead.

 Available commands: